Many designs for vacuum tube audio amplifiers have been published.

 Two different methods of measuring the low level magnetising inductance are shown below.

 (A) In the first the low frequency response is plotted with the transformer terminated in its nominal resistive load.
+Constant current drive is approximated by a high value resistor in series with the primary.

 (B) In the second method a large capacitor is paralleled with the primary inductance and the resonant frequency measured.